How to Install R Programming Language on Ubuntu

 sudo apt update

-r2u publishes amd64 binaries for Ubuntu 24.04 (noble), 22.04 (jammy), and 20.04 (focal).
-Ubuntu 24.04 additionally receives arm64 builds, while focal remains available in archived mode.
-The repository syncs with CRAN daily, so package updates appear quickly.
+r2u publishes amd64 binaries for Ubuntu 24.04 (noble) and 22.04 (jammy).
+Ubuntu 24.04 also receives arm64 builds.
+The repository syncs with CRAN daily, so package updates appear quickly after upstream releases.

 Prioritize r2u Packages with apt Pinning (Optional)